GMP Degree / Mechanical and Manufacturing Engineering

 objectives

-The Bachelor's degree in Mechanical and Manufacturing Engineering aims to train mid-level managers for industry who possess analytical and synthesis skills and a genuine understanding of the industrial sector.
+The Mechanical Engineering and Manufacturing Technology Bachelor's degree program aims to train mid-level managers for industry who possess analytical and synthesis skills and a genuine understanding of the industrial sector.

-The Department of Mechanical and Manufacturing Engineering offers two distinct tracks starting in the second year
+The Department of Mechanical Engineering and Manufacturing Engineering offers two distinct tracks starting in the second year

 Skills common to both tracks: